DioxusLabs/dioxus/packages/hot-reload/README.md

 ## Usage

-> For hot relaoding with the web renderer, see the [dioxus-cli](https://github.com/DioxusLabs/cli) project.
+> This crate implements hot reloading for native compilation targets not WASM.
+For hot relaoding with the web renderer, see the [dioxus-cli](https://github.com/DioxusLabs/cli) project.

-For renderers that support hot reloading add this to your main function before you launch your app to start the hot reloading server:
+Add this to the top of your main function on any renderer that supports hot reloading to start the hot reloading server:

 ```rust
 fn main(){